gciolli/pgwtc/ly2pg-README.md

 # Example: the Well-Tempered Clavier

+In this example we document how the `pgwtc-notes.csv` file, which is included in the `pgwtc` extension, was created using the `ly2pg` extension.

-First, we unpack the source archives:
+First, unpack the source archives:

     unzip bach_WTCbook1_openscore.zip
     unzip bach_WTCbook2_openscore.zip

-Then, we rename the LilyPond sources to easier, consistent file names:
+Then, rename the LilyPond sources to easier, consistent file names:

     mkdir ly
     mv book1/fugue1_846/fugue1_expanded.ly              ly/fuga-bwv846.ly